“Eat the rainbow” is a fundamental healthy eating tip. (And no, we don’t mean artificially colored foods like Skittles or M&Ms!)

 - Kiwi fruit

-Blue and purple fruits and vegetables are rich in phytonutrients, including anthocyanins and resveratrol, and have been studied extensively for their anti-cancer and anti-aging properties.
+Blue and purple fruits and vegetables are rich in anthocyanins and resveratrol and have been studied extensively for their anticancer and antiaging properties.

 Studies show that the bioactive phytochemicals in berries work to repair damage from oxidative stress and inflammation.

-Red cabbage, which is purple, is one of the best superfood bargains and has the highest level of antioxidants per dollar.
+And red cabbage, which is really more of a purple color, is one of the best superfood bargains and has the highest level of antioxidants per dollar.

-Examples of Healthy Blue and Purple Foods to Try
+Blue and Purple Fruits and Veggies to Try

 - Red (purple) grapes